opengisch/qgis-plugin-ci/docs/configuration/submodules.md

-# Handle submodules
+# Handle submodules SSH

-If you have any submodule configured using ssh and not https, you need to change the connection url by doing:
+If you have any submodule configured using ssh and not https, you need to change the connection url.
+For example, on Travis:

 ````yaml
 git: